 How to Stop Using Laxatives

-You want to encourage normal bowel function to resume so up your exercise to encourage your bowel to function without the aid of laxatives again.
+You want to encourage normal bowel function to resume, so increase your exercise to encourage your bowel to function without the aid of laxatives again.
 Drink plenty of water and try to avoid caffeinated beverages.

 Best Alternative to Laxatives